LOBOS-Informatik-AG/lob-rest-api-documentation/documents/documents.md

 ## Get sales-documents

-This endpoint allows you to get all documents with the attribute `ecomm = true`
+This endpoint allows you to get all documents

 **URL** : `/sales-documents`